 For pedagogical reasons, we mainly restrict our attention to polynomials with integer coefficients.
 Together with polynomials with rational coefficients, this is indeed the most important case for practical implementations inside computer algebra systems.
 Nevertheless, it is not hard to adapt our techniques to coefficients in more general rings (some indications to that effect are given in section 5.2).
 Still for pedagogical reasons, we will carry out our complexity analysis in the RAM model [12].
-We expect our algorithms to adapt to the Turing model [35], but more work will be needed to prove this and some of the constant factors might deteriorate.
+We expect our algorithms to adapt to the Turing model [40], but more work will be needed to prove this and some of the constant factors might deteriorate.

 For polynomials of modest size, naive algorithms are often most efficient.
-We refer to [4, 7, 11, 19, 28, 32, 33, 40] for implementation techniques that are efficient in practice.
-Various types of faster algorithms have been proposed for polynomials with special supports [16, 18, 23, 36].
+We refer to [4, 7, 11, 21, 32, 37, 38, 45] for implementation techniques that are efficient in practice.
+Various types of faster algorithms have been proposed for polynomials with special supports [18, 20, 26, 41].

 Asymptotically fast methods for polynomials of large sizes usually rely on sparse interpolation.
-The seminal paper by Ben Or and Tiwari [5] triggered the development of many fast algorithms for the sparse interpolation of polynomial blackbox functions [2,
+The seminal paper by Ben Or and Tiwari [5] triggered the development of many fast algorithms for the sparse interpolation of polynomial blackbox functions [1, 6,

-\.
-This paper is part of a project that has received funding from the French "Agence de l'innovation de défense".
+^{.} This paper is part of a project that has received funding from the French "Agence de l'innovation de défense".

-†.
-This article has been written using GNU TEXMACS [22].
+^{+.} This article has been written using GNU T_EX{MACS} [25].

-6, 10, 20, 24, 25, 26, 27, 29, 34].
-In this framework, the unknown polynomial R is given through a blackbox functions that can be evaluated at points in suitable extensions of the coefficient ring.
-We refer to [37] for a nice survey on sparse interpolation and other algorithms to compute with sparse polynomials.
-The present paper grew out of our recent preprint [21] with Grégoire Lecerf on this topic; the idea to "exploit colliding terms" in section 6.6 forms the starting point of this paper.
+10, 22, 27-29, 31, 33, 39].
+In this framework, the unknown polynomial R is given through a blackbox function that can be evaluated at points in suitable extensions of the coefficient ring.
+We refer to [42] for a nice survey on sparse interpolation and other algorithms to compute with sparse polynomials.
+The present paper grew out of our recent preprint [24] with Grégoire Lecerf on this topic; the idea to "exploit colliding terms" in section 6.6 forms the starting point of this paper.
+We refer to [24] for more references and will also refer to that paper at several places for more background information.